Dalkhola: Development

-Dalkhola is the largest exporter of Maize in West Bengal.
+Dalkhola is the largest exporter of maize in West Bengal.

-In Dalkhola, a national level Power Grid was established in 1973, which expanded the availability of electricity to the Municipality and nearby areas of Dalkhola.
-Other developments include a Flour Mill, Tantia agro chemical Pvt Ltd and maize processing company which use the crops produced by local farmers.
+In Dalkhola, a national-level power grid was established in 1973, which expanded the availability of electricity to the municipality and nearby areas of Dalkhola.
+Other developments include a flour mill, Tantia Agro Chemical Pvt Ltd and a maize processing company that uses the crops produced by local farmers.

 Official languages

-As per the West Bengal Official Language (Amendment) Act, 2012, which came into force from December 2012, Bengali was given the status of official language in areas, such as subdivisions and blocks, having more than 50% bengali speaking population.
+As per the West Bengal Official Language (Amendment) Act, 2012, which came into force from December 2012, Bengali was given the status of official language in areas, such as subdivisions and blocks, having more than 50% Bengali speaking population.
 In North Dinajpur district, Goalpokhar I and II blocks, Islampur block and Islampur municipality were identified as fulfilling the norms set In 2014, Calcutta High Court, in an order, included Dalkhola municipality in the list.